 However, most of us know what healthy eating is.
-It's eating a variety of foods that give you the nutrients you need to maintain your health, feel good and have energy - vegetables, fruits, lean protein, fish, whole grains and plenty of water.
-Sugar and greasy, salty snacks should be kept to a minimum.
+It's eating a variety of foods that give you the nutrients you need to maintain your health, feel good, and have energy - vegetables, fruits, lean protein, fish, whole grains, and plenty of water - and keeping sugar and greasy, salty snacks to a minimum.
 But we need to be reminded.

-When your body is recovering from surgery, it's time to rededicate yourself to a healthy diet and add some foods that will give your tissues the fuel they need to heal.
+When your body is recovering from surgery, it's time to rededicate yourself to a healthy diet, and add some foods that will give your tissues the fuel they need to heal.